 In this elaborate jigsaw puzzle, Flipkart fit in perfectly.
 Xiaomi wanted to collaborate with a company that understood its customers and shared that common aspiration of ushering everyone into this new age of innovation at an affordable cost.
 In 2014, as Flipkart began to focus on the smartphone market, this collaborative partnership became a great opportunity to bolster its leadership.

-Listen to this exclusive Studio34 podcast, featuring Xiaomi MD Manu Kumar Jain and Flipkart CEO Kalyan Krishnamurthy in a revealing chat
+Listen to this special Studio34 podcast, featuring Xiaomi MD Manu Kumar Jain and Flipkart CEO Kalyan Krishnamurthy in a revealing chat

 When Xiaomi crashed the party